grifart/tables/README.md

 A simple library to access and manipulate database records.
 Built on top of [Dibi](https://github.com/dg/dibi) and **hardwired for PostgreSQL.**

+This library is developed at [gitlab.grifart.cz/grifart/tables](https://gitlab.grifart.cz/grifart/tables) and distributed using [github.com/grifart/tables](https://github.com/grifart/tables).
+GitLab repository is automatically mirrored to GitHub for all protected branches and tags.
+Development branches can be found only at GitLab.

 ## Installation

 ```shell